 Your whole first week is dedicated to training you up to work as successfully as possible in a totally new culture.
 Local NGOs and mental health workers, along with our team, give you all the tools you need to be successful working in India.

-You'll have the chance to take part in weekly workshops on topics like meditation, creative therapy, trauma from an Indian perspective to help you in your work in India and beyond.
+You'll have the chance to take part in weekly workshops on topics like meditation and various mental health treatment methods in India to help you in your work on placement and beyond.

 ✔︎ An intensely immersive cross-cultural experience

 This is work experience with a difference and that difference is that you're in India.
-From drinking from coconuts to taking cold showers, you'll legit live like a local.
+From drinking from coconuts to eating with your hands, you'll legit live like a local.
 This is a once in a lifetime opportunity to completely immerse yourself in another culture.
 This placement is not for tourists, but for people with a genuine love and curiosity for different ways of life.

 ✔︎ An education in global mental health